Share feedback

 • MCP gateway: This is what links your agents to the outside world, including APIs, tools, and services.
 It provides a standard way for agents to call capabilities via the Model Context Protocol (MCP).

-Docker makes this AI-powered stack simpler, faster, and more secure by unifying models, tool gateways, and cloud infrastructure into a developer-friendly workflow that uses Docker Compose.
+Docker makes this AI-powered stack simpler, faster, and more secure by unifying models, and tool gateways into a developer-friendly workflow that uses Docker Compose.

 A diagram of the agentic stack